 First Things First invests in proven programs and innovative strategies that help prepare children for success in school and later in life.
 This Strategy Toolkit provides detailed information on all First Things First strategies currently implemented through regional and state program funding and partnerships.

-The Strategy Toolkit is intended to support FTF regional partnership councils, the statewide Board, grantees and the many other early childhood system partners in strategic planning, developing and implementing programs, and other collaborative efforts to produce measureable outcomes for young children in our state.
+The Strategy Toolkit is intended to support FTF regional partnership councils, the statewide Board, grant partners and the many other early childhood system partners in strategic planning, developing and implementing programs, and other collaborative efforts to produce measurable outcomes for young children in Arizona.

 Children exposed to high quality early learning do better in school and are more likely to graduate.

 Undetected or untreated health issues can impact a child's learning later on.